saltict/availproject.github.io/docs/node/node-types.md

 ### Relay Nodes

 Relay nodes act as intermediaries to enable communication between peers that cannot establish a direct connection, often due to firewalls or NAT issues.

+## Next Steps

+Now that you have a comprehensive understanding of the various node types within the Avail network, it's recommended to take your first step by setting up a Light Client.
+Before you begin, make sure to review the [<ins>System Requirements</ins>](/docs/validators/requirements.md) and [<ins>Before You Start</ins>](/docs/validators/before-starting.md) guides.
+Once you're ready, you can proceed to the [<ins>Light Client Deployment guide</ins>](/docs/node/light-client.md) to get started.

+> Light Clients provide an accessible entry point to the Avail network, enabling quick interactions without storing the full blockchain.
+Ideal for newcomers, they play an integral role in maintaining a robust data availability layer.